-Plan your Visit to Leonardo da Vinci’s Last Supper
+Plan your Visit to Leonardo da Vinci’s The Last Supper

 When da Vinci was asked to paint The Last Supper on a wall in the refectory of the Convent of Santa Maria delle Grazie, he chose to paint on dry wall rather than on wet plaster as is traditionally done in frescoes.
 This meant that the famous painting started to deteriorate almost immediately after he finished it.

-As if that weren’t problem enough, the painting has a history of abuse which would be laughable if it weren’t so sad.
+As if that weren’t problem enough, The Last Supper has a history of abuse which would be laughable if it weren’t so sad.
 French troops actually used this refectory as a stall!
 And Allied troops dropped a bomb on the neighboring church!!!
 Ah, humanity.
 All that damage means that access to The Last Supper is strictly limited to protect the painting.
 Entry is only allowed every 15 minutes with a maximum of 30 people at any given time.
 This means visitors must pre-book online well in advance to secure a spot to see it.

 Order Your Last Supper Tickets Far in Advance

 Perhaps the best piece of advice we can give visitors is to start investigating the booking process as soon as you realize you want to visit Milan.
-Our trip to the city was a rather last-minute decision, so we only started looking into booking tickets the week before we arrived.
+Our trip to the city was a rather last-minute decision, so we only started looking for The Last Supper tickets the week before we arrived.
 Since we were visiting WAY off season, we assumed we would have no problems getting a spot.
 We were wrong.

 How to Buy Last Supper Tickets through the Official Booking Site

-2. Before you can make a booking, you have to sign up for an account.
+2. Before you can make a booking on Vivaticket, you have to sign up for an account.
 Click the button in the upper right corner that says "Register".
-Alternatively, before you register, you can check if there are tickets available for the time you are visiting (follow instructions below).
+Alternatively, before you register, you can check if there are Last Supper tickets available for the time you are visiting (follow instructions below).
 If there are no available tickets, there's no need to register.

-4. The next part is very confusing.
-When the page loads, you see announcements about when particular dates will be open for booking.
+4. Vivaticket's "pre-sale opening" announcement under the calendar is a bit confusing.
 Basically, this shows you that you cannot book too far in advance.
-For example, "19 April booking opening for July and August" means that if you want to book tickets for July or August, you have to wait until April 19 before booking is even possible.
+For example, "13th February opening reservation for May and June" means that if you want to book The Last Supper tickets for May or June, you have to wait until February 13 before booking is even possible.

-5. Click the orange "Buy" tab to see the months that are currently open for booking.
-You can change months buy clicking the > symbol on the calendar.
-Days with available Last Supper Tickets are highlighted in orange.
+5. Check the calendar for available dates and tickets.
+You can change months by clicking the > symbol on the calendar.
+Days with available The Last Supper tickets are highlighted in green.
 Click your desired day.
 (If there is no availability for your preferred day, it is worth checking back for the next few days to see if there are any cancellations.)

 6. When you click your desired day, a selection of available time slots opens up.
 Available times are also highlighted in green.
 To see how many The Last Supper tickets are available for that time slot, hover over the highlighted time with your cursor.
 Click your desired time slot.

-7. Most people will need to select the "Intero" for full priced tickets.
+7. Most people will need to select the "Intero" for full priced The Last Supper tickets.
 Presumably, if you qualify for the other discounts, you will be able to read them.
 As of 2019, the price for a Last Supper entry ticket is 12 euros per person.

-8. Click the "Buy" button.
-On the next page, you will select the number of tickets you want to buy (you can only purchase a maximum of five The Last Supper tickets in one booking) and click "buy".
+8. Select the number of tickets you want to buy (you can only purchase a maximum of five The Last Supper tickets in one booking) and click "buy".
 From there, the steps are pretty straight forward.
 Make sure you read through everything.
-You will have to complete payment, print tickets and bring them with you to the Convent of Santa Maria delle Grazie.
+You will have to complete payment, print The Last Supper tickets and bring them with you to the Convent of Santa Maria delle Grazie.
 Here is a link to the convent on Google Maps.

 It may feel like a lot of work for a painting, but - hey - it's The Last Supper.
-ALSO, free admission is offered the first Sunday of every month; however, you still have to make a ticket reservation.
+ALSO, the museum offers free admission the first Sunday of every month; however, you still have to make a ticket reservation.
 Vivaticket doesn't allow reserving the free tickets through their online system, but requires visitors to call the Vivaticket call center.
 (For their phone number and operating hours, see "Plan Your Trip to Milan" at the end of this article.)

 The visit itself is quite hilarious.
 First, we waited outside for our time slot.
-Second, we were herded into a pre-waiting room where they verified that we all had Last Supper tickets for the correct time slot.
-Next, our tickets were scanned and we were compressed into a Bond-style, climate-controlled glass room (pray for thin people).
+Second, a guard herded us into a pre-waiting room where they verified that we all had The Last Supper tickets for the correct time slot.
+Next, they scanned our tickets and compressed us into a Bond-style, climate-controlled glass room (pray for thin people).
 Finally, you enter the refectory containing the painting.

 Even though both of us had seen the painting in documentaries, The Last Supper was larger and more impressive than we expected.
 We stared up - way up - in disbelief oohing and ahhing in the presence of greatness.
-We debated the enigmatic V-shape at the center of the painting which served as a major plot point in The Da Vinci Code.
-We eyed John the Apostle - he sure did look like Mary Magdalene to us!
+Then we debated the enigmatic V-shape at the center of the painting which served as a major plot point in The Da Vinci Code.
+Afterwards, we eyed John the Apostle - he sure did look like Mary Magdalene to us!
 Maybe Dan Brown was on to something.